Excelsior-Technologies-Community/PHP_Laravel12_Use_Seeders_-_Factories_For_Dummy_Records/README.md

-# Laravel 12 – Dummy Data with Factories & Seeders
+# Laravel 12 – Factories & Seeders

 A Laravel 12 project that demonstrates how to generate **dummy data** using **Factories and Seeders**.
 Includes Products, Tags, Multiple Images, Soft Deletes, and Pivot Table relationships.